 Sitting almost 2000km off the southwest coast of Africa, St Helena is a tiny island paradise – for the moment.
-With a new airport opening in March 2016, it could be all change for this volcanic island.
-Go now, for a true sense of isolation and relaxation, says Tricia Hayne, before the planes and people move in.
+A new airport opened in March 2016, but the island still offers a true sense of isolation and relaxation.

 “This is the Officer of the Watch speaking…” The voice is calm but commanding.
 Mentally, I stand to attention, but the royal-blue sunlounger on the deck of the RMS St Helena is far too comfortable for further effort.